Baralga/baralga/application/trunk/baralga-core/README.txt

 == Further Development ==
  * Support for portable version for removable devices.
- * Installer without JRE included.

 == Baralga Version 1.3.1 ==
 Functionality
- * Data files can be exported and imported.
+ * Data backup files can be exported and imported.
  * Filter for week of the year.
  * Smart filters for the current week of the year, current year and the current month.

 Misc
  * Libraries upgraded.
+ * Installer without JRE included.

 Fixes
  * Added title to about dialog.